ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 Make a `POST /volumes` request to create a volume, and define the volume by using the `name` parameter.
 Specify a volume name, capacity, and profile.

 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter.
 Volume names must be unique across the entire infrastructure.
-For example, if you create two volumes with the same name in the same deployment, a `volume name duplicate` error is triggered.
+For example, if you create two volumes with the same name in the same deployment, a `volume name duplicate` error is displayed.
 {: important}